A 2005 Toyota Sienna gets a minivan makeover

 Kenwood to the rescue

-Thanks to Kenwood, we were able to overhaul the system entirely, installing a new receiver, component speakers up front, full-range speakers in the rear, a subwoofer, and a 5-channel amp.
+Thanks to Kenwood, we were able to overhaul the system entirely, installing a new DVD receiver, component speakers up front, full-range speakers in the rear, a subwoofer, and a 5-channel amp.
 Three of us writers jumped in and installed everything in one day.
-It turned out awesome — the sound is amazing, filling the van with bass, clearing up the vocals with the new tweeters, adding excitement to the music.
-Here's the gear list:
+It turned out awesome — the sound is amazing, filling the van with bass, clearing up the vocals with the new tweeters, and overall, adding excitement to the music.

 Kenwood Excelon silk dome tweeters, part of the component set, produce stunning realism with smooth high notes that are crisp, but never shrill.

 The Sienna came with factory tweeters mounted in the corners of the dash by the windshield, but we mounted the new tweeters closer to the woofers on the door by cutting holes in the sail panels.
 This makes the stereo image, the “picture” the speakers make of the instruments’ positions on an imaginary stage, sound stronger and more realistic than when the tweeters are mounted farther away from their woofers.
-We did not forget to bypass the old tweeters so we wouldn’t get too much high end, especially echoing off the windshield.
+We bypassed the old tweeters so we wouldn’t get too much high end, especially echoing off the windshield.

 The rest of the installation